SowmyaT04/Comparative_Analysis_of_Non-Linear_Regressio_-Models/README.md

 The project follows the complete non-linear regression workflow:

-1. Fit all three candidate models
+1. Fit all three models
 2. Estimate unknown parameters using Least Squares Estimation
 3. Compare model performance using:
    - Residual Sum of Squares (RSS)